daudix/distrobox/docs/content/useful_tips.md

 distrobox create --name example-nvidia-toolkit --additional-flags "--runtime=nvidia -e NVIDIA_VISIBLE_DEVICES=all -e NVIDIA_DRIVER_CAPABILITIES=all" --image nvidia/cuda
 ```

-## Slow creation on podman and image size getting bigger with distrobox create
+## Slow Creation on Podman and Image Size Getting Bigger with Distrobox Create

 For rootless podman 3.4.0 and upward, adding this to your `~/.config/containers/storage.conf`
 file will improve container creation speed and fix issues with images getting